hailanzs/com-405-radar-tutorial/README.md

 2. **Run the code in real-time** -

-    For real time processing begin by running (if you have an error in plotting, **you might have to run your terminal (whichever terminal you are using) separately in admin mode and run from there**):
+    For real time processing (make sure mmWave Studio is open), begin by running (if you have an error in plotting, **you might have to run your terminal (whichever terminal you are using) separately in admin mode and run from there**):
     ```bash
     python task3_tracking_realtime.py --config
     ```